Bewitched: Proposed reboots

 In August 2011, CBS reportedly ordered a script to be written by Marc Lawrence for a rebooted series of Bewitched.

 On October 22, 2014, Sony Pictures Television announced that it sold a pilot of Bewitched to NBC as a possible entry for the 2015—2016 US television season.
 This show would have concerned Tabitha's daughter Daphne, a single woman who despite having the same magical powers as her mother, grandmother, and great-grandmother, is determined not to use her special abilities to find a soul mate.
 The new version of the proposed series, written by Abby Kohn and Marc Silverstein, had been on the radar of several major networks, including ABC, after Sony began shopping the project to interested parties.

 On August 23, 2018, ABC announced that it had bought a pilot for a single-camera Bewitched remake from Black-ish creator Kenya Barris.
 This was Barris's last new project for the network before his exclusive contract with Netflix went into effect.
 Around the same time, an animated reboot series was optioned by 9 Story Entertainment and GO-N Productions, but never got off the ground.

 On June 8, 2023, it was announced Sony Pictures Television Kids would be producing an animated Bewitched series that was to center on Samantha and Darrin's daughter Tabitha as a teenager.
 The series was previewed at MIPJunior on October 3, 2023.
 On February 14, 2024, Judalina Neira was announced to be writing and executive producing the reboot series.
+On November 3, 2025, it was announced that Fox has picked up the reboot, and in addition, the animated series from Sony Pictures Television Kids switched to live action with Flying Bark Productions joining as co-producer.